rishitha-05/Personal_Dictionary_java/README.md

-# Personal Dictionary (Java)
+# Personal Dictionary (Java - LinkedList Version)

-A simple console-based **Personal Dictionary** application implemented in Java using a singly linked list.
+A simple console-based **Personal Dictionary** application implemented in Java using the built-in `LinkedList` class.
 This project allows users to **insert, delete, update, display, and search** for words along with their meanings.

 ---